CareDailyAI/botlab/com.ppc.Lesson1-Microservices/README.md

 **Homework Assignment** : Find the runtime.json files in your Lesson 1 directory, read them, and understand them.
 There are at least 2.

-For your convenience, we have maximized the scope of the `runtime.json` file in your `lesson1` microservice package.
+For your convenience, we have maximized the scope of the `runtime.json` file in your `lesson1` microservice package, meaning they'll listen to and trigger off of *all* devices and data sources.
 It's a good place to start, but is likely triggering off of far more data than you'll ever use in your bot.
 The objective of any good bot developer is to minimize the data your bot needs to listen to.

 ### index.py